Transport in Johannesburg

-Johannesburg is a young and sprawling city.
-As the public transport system is still in its infancy, it is difficult to travel around the city.
-The city has grown into northern areas, but the main transport system is focused on the southern areas.
-These transportation systems in the south are in major peril and need of an upgrade.
-The city of Johannesburg invested a large percentage of its budget in this problem.
+Johannesburg has several public transport options.

-Heavy rail/Metro-rail system
+Heavy rail

 Johannesburg's Metro-rail system is run by the PRASA.
 However, due to years of under-investment, it has fallen into disrepair, with most of the fleet being over 50 years old.
 Multiple concerns have been raised about its safety and PRASA, along with the government, has acknowledged these issues.
-There has been R172 billion (the equivalent of $1.1 billion) put towards the modernization of the entire system including the fleet.
+There has been R172 billion (approximately $9.3 billion) put towards the modernization of the entire system including the fleet.
 Over the next 25 years, this plan will be implemented with 60% of the units manufactured locally.
 However, the routes only cover the southern area of Johannesburg.